techbytes-hub/EOT-Cranes-Website/README.md

 # EOT Cranes Website
- A website for EOT Cranes Company
+ A website developed for EOT Cranes Company.